Creative Commons license: SGAE vs Fernández

 In the fall of 2006, the collecting society Sociedad General de Autores y Editores (SGAE) in Spain sued Ricardo Andrés Utrera Fernández, owner of a disco bar located in Badajoz who played CC-licensed music.
 SGAE argued that Fernández should pay royalties for public performance of the music between November 2002 and August 2005.
 The Lower Court rejected the collecting society's claims because the owner of the bar proved that the music he was using was not managed by the society.

 In February 2006, the Cultural Association Ladinamo (based in Madrid, and represented by Javier de la Cueva) was granted the use of copyleft music in their public activities.
 The sentence said:

 Admitting the existence of music equipment, a joint evaluation of the evidence practiced, this court is convinced that the defendant prevents communication of works whose management is entrusted to the plaintiff [SGAE], using a repertoire of authors who have not assigned the exploitation of their rights to the SGAE, having at its disposal a database for that purpose and so it is manifested both by the legal representative of the Association and by Manuela Villa Acosta, in charge of the cultural programming of the association, which is compatible with the alternative character of the Association and its integration in the movement called 'copyleft'.

 GateHouse Media, Inc. v.
 That's Great News, LLC

-On June 30, 2010, GateHouse Media filed a lawsuit against That is Great News, LLC.
+On June 30, 2010, GateHouse Media filed a lawsuit against That's Great News, LLC.
 GateHouse Media owns a number of local newspapers, including Rockford Register Star, which is based in Rockford, Illinois.
-That is Great News makes plaques out of newspaper articles and sells them to the people featured in the articles.
-GateHouse sued That is Great News for copyright infringement and breach of contract.
-GateHouse claimed that That is Great News violated the non-commercial and no-derivative works restrictions on GateHouse Creative Commons licensed work when they published the material on their website.
+That's Great News makes plaques out of newspaper articles and sells them to the people featured in the articles.
+GateHouse sued That's Great News for copyright infringement and breach of contract.
+GateHouse claimed that That's Great News violated the non-commercial and no-derivative works restrictions on GateHouse Creative Commons licensed work when they published the material on their website.
 The case was settled on August 17, 2010, though the terms of the settlement were not made public.